Healthspan therapies and interventions

 Clinical trials clarify promising drugs

 Health plans begin to prescribe validated age-delaying therapies.
-Promising genetic and pharmacological interventions in animals, and longevity adaptation identified in long-lived animals including naked mole rats, bowhead whales and bats, are tested in humans via gene therapy or pharmacological intervention.
+Research from comparative biology of long-lived species, including naked mole rats, is tested in humans via gene therapy or pharmacological intervention.
 The first gut microbiome interventions are tested in humans to slow onset of age.
 Trials begin to combine two or more drugs like metformin and rapamycin.
 All findings feed back into fundamental geroscience, adding new insights.

 25-yearhorizon